Brandon Beachy: Los Angeles Dodgers

-On February 21, 2015, Beachy agreed to a 1-year deal with the Los Angeles Dodgers, with a club option for 2016.
+On February 21, 2015, Beachy agreed to a one-year contract with the Los Angeles Dodgers, with a club option for 2016.
 He returned to the mound in a professional game for the first time since the surgery on June 16, 2015, when he threw 35 pitches for the Rancho Cucamonga Quakes in a California League game.
-He then pitched in several AAA games for the Oklahoma City Dodgers before he was called up to the majors on July 11.
+He then pitched in several Triple-A games for the Oklahoma City Dodgers before he was called up to the majors on July 11.
 In his first start in two years, Beachy lasted four innings and gave up three runs on five hits.
-He made a second start on July 20, allowing four runs in five innings, and was then optioned back to AAA.
-He was designated for assignment on July 30.
-He cleared waivers and was sent outright to Triple-A Oklahoma City Dodgers on August 3.
-He made 10 starts in AAA (and one relief appearance) and was 1–1 with a 3.64 ERA.
+He made a second start on July 20, allowing four runs in five innings, and was then optioned back to Triple-A. He was designated for assignment on July 30.
+Beachy cleared waivers and was sent outright to Triple-A Oklahoma City Dodgers on August 3.
+He made 10 starts in Triple-A (and one relief appearance) and was 1–1 with a 3.64 ERA.
 He elected free agency on October 9.

 On January 6, 2016, the Dodgers re-signed Beachy to a one-year, $1.5 million, major league contract.
-However, on January 27 he was outrighted to the minors.
+However, on January 27 he was removed from the 40-man roster and sent outright to Oklahoma City.
 Beachy was invited to major league spring training and emerged as an early favorite to win the fifth starter job to start the season.
 However, he struggled with his command in spring training action and was sidelined with elbow tendinitis that put him on the minor league disabled list to start the season.
 After initially thinking it was a minor issue, the tendinitis recurred when he tried to pitch again. and he left the Dodgers spring training complex to return home.
 He became a free agent following the season on October 13.